thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 ## Topic Scheme

-The thin-edge MQTT topic structure adopts a flexible and descriptive semantics, whilst keeping it consistent and predictable to enable other clients/mappers to interact with the thin-edge components.
+The %%te%% MQTT topic structure adopts a flexible and descriptive semantics, whilst keeping it consistent and predictable to enable other clients/mappers to interact with the %%te%% components.

 Whilst the topic structure is flexible, the document will focus on the typical use case.
 Advanced use-cases can be viewed in the [advanced section](../contribute/design/mqtt-topic-design.md#using-custom-identifier-schemas),